Don't worry, we'll never run out of oil

 Earth, and other planets, act like giant kinds of vacuum cleaners as they travel around the cosmos.
 Asteroids, space dust, and the odd comet all get "eaten" by Earth over time.

-According to some estimates, Earth "grows" by around 43 tonnes every single day.
+According to some estimates, Earth's mass increases by around 43 tonnes every single day.
 Great news right?

 But wait, it is a little more complicated than that.
 The Earth also losses mass over time too — mostly from its "leaky" atmosphere.
 The Earth's enormous mass does a great job of keeping a thin veil of gas around its crust, but it is not perfect.

 Lighter elements like hydrogen, helium, and oxygen are continually escaping into space.
-This is compounded by the constant "ripping" away of gases from the Earth thanks to things like the solar winds.
-As a consequence, Earth loses several hundred tons of mass every day — a net loss.
+This is compounded by the constant "ripping" away of gases from the Earth thanks to phenomena like the solar winds.
+As a consequence, Earth loses up to several hundred tonnes of mass every day — a net loss.

 Don't fret though, it will take many trillions of years for Earth to completely "evaporate" at this rate.
 By that time, the Sun (and Earth) would be long dead anyway.